ilrg/ilrg.github.io/Pages/Data_Handling/Monitoring_Data_Excel.md

 ## Example Uses
-- Check the status of each village in the Master Sheet to see if claims or parcel validation isn't completed, and whether it is ready to certify
+- Check the status of each village in the Master Sheet to see if claims or parcel validation isn't completed, and whether it is ready to certify.

 ![MonitoringExcelSeven](Data_Assets/MonitoringExcelSeven.png)

 ### Example 1
 - In the image above, look at the row for the village ‘Mahara’.
 94.4% of claims are complete, and 91.67% of parcels are complete.
 There are no unvalidated claims, which is okay, as sometimes not all demarcations will have a claim associated with them.
 But all parcels must be validated, and there are three remaining unvalidated parcels.
 For OCC, 36.11% of parcels are ready to certify.
 And there are 23 parcels that are pending changes.
-- First let's look at the error_spotter for the village ‘Mahara’
+- First let's look at the error_spotter for the village ‘Mahara’:
-    - Go to error_spotter and then click the filter icon on the village column
+    - Go to error_spotter and then click the filter icon on the village column.

     ![MonitoringExcelEight](Data_Assets/MonitoringExcelEight.png)
-    - Then filter by ‘Equals’ and then type Mahara
+    - Then filter by ‘Equals’ and then type Mahara.

     ![MonitoringExcelNine](Data_Assets/MonitoringExcelNine.png)
-    - Now look at the column ‘Unvalidated Parcels’ and filter by descending, so that the rows with a value of 1 (meaning they are unvalidated) are at the top
+    - Now look at the column ‘Unvalidated Parcels’ and filter by descending, so that the rows with a value of 1 (meaning they are unvalidated) are at the top.

     ![MonitoringExcelTen](Data_Assets/MonitoringExcelTen.png)
-    - So far everything looks okay as the parcels don’t have a 1 for both validated and unvalidated values
+    - So far everything looks okay as the parcels don’t have a 1 for both validated and unvalidated values.
-    - Now go to the unvalidated_parcels sheet so we can get some more information
+    - Now go to the unvalidated_parcels sheet so we can get some more information.
-        - Filter by village again where village equals ‘Mahara’ (same as we did in the error_spotter sheet)
+        - Filter by village again where village equals ‘Mahara’ (same as we did in the error_spotter sheet).

     ![MonitoringExcelEleven](Data_Assets/MonitoringExcelEleven.png)
     - We can see that all of the parcels have geometry, so they don’t need to be digitized.
 But the checked column is set to ‘no’.
 Thus these parcels need to be checked in the monitoring_tool qgis project.
 - Now let's look at the OCC status of records for ‘Mahara’.
 As the master sheet told us, 36.11% of parcels are ready to certify.
 And there are 23 parcels that are pending changes.
 - First we need to filter the error spotter to display the records with an ‘OCC Return Status’, which means that these parcels are in the OCC phase.
-Filter and select all the values except N/A
+Filter and select all the values except N/A.

 ![MonitoringExcelTwelve](Data_Assets/MonitoringExcelTwelve.png)
 - Now we can see where some errors have occurred, that have led to some duplicate parcels/parcel IDs in the ‘OCC Parcel Not Ready to Certify’ sheet.
 We see this because the column ‘OCC Return, Parcel Not Ready to Certify’, for the first three rows, has a value of 2, when it should only have a value of 1 or 0.
 The ‘2’ means that the parcel ID has been counted twice.

 ![MonitoringExcelThirteen](Data_Assets/MonitoringExcelThirteen.png)
-- Now we can go to the sheet ‘OCC Parcel Not Ready to Certify’ to try and look deeper into the error
+- Now we can go to the sheet ‘OCC Parcel Not Ready to Certify’ to try and look deeper into the error.

 ![MonitoringExcelFourteen](Data_Assets/MonitoringExcelFourteen.png)
 - It looks like some are exact duplicates, while others have different values for whether they need corrections.
 To remedy the error, one should look at the original HH sheets  and ODK submissions to see if they differ in any way.
 - Go back to the error_spotter, and look at the other records where the ‘OCC Return, Parcel No Ready to Certify’ is 1.
-You can then look at the other OCC Columns to see where corrections are needed, such as the deletion of parties, addition of parties
+You can then look at the other OCC Columns to see where corrections are needed, such as the deletion of parties, addition of parties.
 - For example some of the records need the headperson and the VLC to sign.
-Others require corrections that are not specified, and the relevant OCC Register will need to be checked for the required changes
+Others require corrections that are not specified, and the relevant OCC Register will need to be checked for the required changes.

 ![MonitoringExcelFifteen](Data_Assets/MonitoringExcelFifteen.png)
 - Another issue is when ‘OCC Return, Parcel Ready to Certify’ and ‘OCC Return, Parcel Not Ready to Certify’ are both 1.
 This means that the record has been moved to the public schema without the record then being removed from the update schema.
 Rerunning the OCC SQL scripts should fix this problem, and then refresh the data connection in the excel sheet.